theatlantic/ijavascript/doc/usage.md

 This command will open the Jupyter dashboard in your default web browser:

-![Screenshot: IPython Notebook
+![Screenshot: Jupyter Notebook
 Dashboard](../images/screenshot-dashboard-home.png)

 ## Register IJavascript with the dashboard

-The IJavascript kernel can be registered with Jupyter (and IPython v3) without opening the dashboard.
+The IJavascript kernel can be registered with Jupyter without opening the dashboard.
 To register the kernel for all users, run:

 ```sh
 ijs --ijs-install=global